-For nearly twenty years, James Adolphus has been making globally relevant documentary films about social, cultural, and political issues.
-A graduate of the American Film Institute Conservatory and recipient of the institute's prestigious Fisher Fellow Scholarship, James is a two-time Emmy Award and a three-time Peabody Award winner.
+After returning from the West Bank in 2004, where he served as a visiting professor during the height of the Second Palestinian Intifada, James Adolphus has been making globally relevant documentary films about social, cultural, and political issues.
+An Emmy® Award-winning director, two-time Emmy® Award-winning producer, and three-time Peabody Award-winning cinematographer, he is a graduate of the American Film Institute Conservatory and recipient of the institute's prestigious Fisher Fellow Scholarship.

-Adolphus is currently directing the documentary BEING MARY, which explores the vanguard career of Mary Tyler Moore, who revolutionized the portrayal of women in media, redefined their roles in the entertainment industry, and inspired generations despite battling her own immense insecurities.
+Adolphus recently wrapped the HBO Original Documentary, Being Mary Tyler Moore, co-produced by Lena Waithe's production company, The Hillman Grad, and Good Trouble Studios, which he co-founded with long-time collaborator and producer/director Ben Selkow.
+The film explores the vanguard career of Mary Tyler Moore, who revolutionized the portrayal of women in media, redefined their roles in the entertainment industry, and inspired generations despite battling her immense insecurities.

-James is also directing GIFTED & BLACK, a Verzuz-inspired documentary set against the backdrop of the pandemic and the recent racial reckoning that explores the traditions of Black music to connect how Black creativity went from the plantation to the Pulitzer Prize.
+James is currently directing Gifted & Black, a documentary for Amazon Studios that is anchored to the year we saw a global pandemic and a racial reckoning.
+The project explores the traditions of Black music to understand how Black creativity journeyed from the plantation to the Pulitzer Prize.

-Recently, James Adolphus directed ABC's, SOUL OF A NATION.
-Nominated for nine Emmy Awards, Soul of a Nation was the first Black news magazine series highlighting the authentic realities of Black and the racial reckoning that erupted after George Floyd's death.
+Nominated for nine Emmy Awards, James directed Soul of a Nation for ABC News, the first Black news magazine television series highlighting Black Americans' authentic realities and the racial reckoning that erupted after George Floyd's death.